Tagged "Raspberry Pi"

 Review of the Elecrow Raspberry Pi Pico Advanced Kit

 People who follow me, know I’m a big fan of the Elecrow CrowPi, the little suitcase with a Raspberry Pi and a lot of electronic components included.
+I used it already a lot in my presentations at various conferences to demonstrate #JavaOnRaspberryPi.

 Links of the Presentation: What I Learned About OpenJDK As a Docs Writer